stephensong/elementary/README.md

 - The vertical scrollbar is kept visible, even on pages with no vertical overflow.
 Custom scrollbars are implemented in WebKit browsers.
 - There are polyfills for IE's proprietary ``unselectable`` attribute, for the ``hidden`` attribute, and a partial polyfill for the new ``<template>`` element.

-## Browser support

 Elementary CSS is compatible with modern web standards.
 No effort is made to deal with HTML elements that have been deprecated from the HTML5 specification, things like ``<acronym>`` and ``<center>``.
-New HTML elements that have been recently added to the specification, but which are not yet widely supported among web browsers, such as ``<menu>``, are omitted also.
+New HTML elements that have been recently added to the specification but which are not yet widely supported, things like ``<menu>``, are also omitted.

+## Browsers

 Elementary CSS has been tested in the following browsers.
 The figures in brackets are [global market share as of July 2017](http://gs.statcounter.com/).